 Offences Against A Child

-The law in Western Australia recognises that children under a certain age cannot give a valid consent to the sexual behaviour or acts of another.
-The law in WA recognises the vulnerability of children having consideration to the clear differences of mental, emotional and physical maturity of a child compared to an adult.
-Under the Criminal Code the minimum age that a child can consent to behavior of a sexual kind is 16 years.
-However where a child under the age of 18 is under the care, supervision and authority of an adult any procuring, inciting, or encouragement of or actual sexual activity by the adult towards the child also becomes a serious offence.
+The law in Western Australia recognises that children under a certain age cannot give valid consent to the sexual behaviour or acts of another.
+The law in WA recognises the vulnerability of children having the consideration to the clear differences of mental, emotional and physical maturity of a child compared to an adult.
+Under the Criminal Code, the minimum age that a child can consent to the behaviour of a sexual kind is 16 years.
+However where a child under the age of 18 is under the care, supervision and authority of an adult any procuring, inciting, or encouragement of/or actual sexual activity by the adult towards the child also becomes a serious offence.

 Indecent Dealings With A Child